kemanedonfack/rds-proxy/README.md

 }
 ```

 In this block, we use the `terraform-aws-modules/secrets-manager/aws` module to create an AWS Secrets Manager secret that stores the database credentials required for RDS Proxy to authenticate with the RDS instance.
-Here's what each parameter means:

-- `source`: Specifies the source of the Terraform module for AWS Secrets Manager.
-- `name_prefix`: Defines a prefix for the name of the Secrets Manager secret.
-- `description`: Provides a description for the Secrets Manager secret.
-- `recovery_window_in_days`: Sets the number of days that AWS Secrets Manager waits before permanently deleting the secret.
-- `create_policy`: Instructs Terraform to create a policy for accessing the secret.
-- `block_public_policy`: Prevents public access to the secret.
-- `policy_statements`: Defines the policy statements that control access to the secret.
-In this example, we're allowing read access to the secret from the specified AWS account.
-- `secret_string`: Specifies the actual secret value, which in this case is a JSON string containing the database username and password.
-- `tags`: Assigns tags to the resources created by Terraform.

-By integrating AWS RDS Proxy and AWS Secrets Manager using Terraform, we can provision a centralized database access layer that enhances the reliability, performance, and manageability of our applications that rely on Amazon RDS instances.
-Terraform simplifies the deployment and management of this infrastructure across different environments.

-Voici la dernière partie de l'article où nous nous connectons à AWS CloudShell et testons une connexion à la base de données via l'endpoint RDS Proxy :

 ### 6. Testing the RDS Proxy Connection